mdn/content/files/en-us/web/api/htmlscriptelement/integrity/index.md

 {{APIRef("HTML DOM")}}

-The **`integrity`** property of the {{domxref("HTMLScriptElement")}} interface is a string that reflects the inline metadata that a user agent can use to verify that a fetched resource has been delivered free of unexpected manipulation.
+The **`integrity`** property of the {{domxref("HTMLScriptElement")}} interface is a string that contains inline metadata that a browser can use to verify that a fetched resource has been delivered without unexpected manipulation.

 It reflects the `integrity` attribute of the {{HTMLElement("script")}} element.